bioinf/Sibelia/C-SIBELIA.md

 	http://etool.me/software/sibelia

-"C-Sibelia" finds a set of differences between an assembly and a reference.
-All of them are given relative to the given reference.
+"C-Sibelia" finds a set of differences between a reference and an assembly.
+All of them are reported relative to the given reference.
 The easiest way to run "C-Sibelia" is to type:

 	C-Sibelia.py <FASTA file with reference> <FASTA file with an assembly>